Resources

 American Forces Travel

-In 2021, the Office of the Deputy Assistant Secretary of Defense for Military Community & Family Policy announced a new discounted travel program for current and past service members.
-American Forces Travel was developed between MWR and Priceline to offer military families alternative affordable travel options.
-This program aims to widen hotel choices significantly, but discounts are also available on rental cars, vacation packages, flights, cruises, and event tickets.
+American Forces Travel was developed between MWR travel offices and Priceline to offer military families alternative, affordable travel options.
+This program aims to expand hotel choices (including military lodging for veterans), and discounts are also available on rental cars, vacation packages, flights, cruises, and event tickets.

 Armed Forces Recreation Centers

-Room at the Hale Koa Hotel in Hawaii
+• Hale Koa Hotel in Honolulu, Hawaii

-Image from Shades of Green
+• Shades of Green in Orlando, Florida

 By Dawn M. Smith